Meet Your Customers On Their Terms: The Importance of Omnichannel Support

 - Live Chat: When a customer is browsing a company’s website and has a question, they need a way to access help quickly and conveniently.
 Live chat can improve sales by taking care of a customer’s issue while they are on the site or walking them through the purchase process.
 Because live chat is convenient and has no hold time, many consumers prefer it over other communication channels.

 - Social Media: Consumers hang out on social media, so it makes sense that many of them reach out to companies via these platforms.
 But not responding quickly enough (often within 30 minutes) can lead to a frustrated customer.
 Speedy support responses on social media can reduce churn and create a positive customer experience.

 - In-App/In-Game: When experiencing issues with a mobile app, some users will merely delete the app if frustrated.
-Avoid this harsh sentence by providing an instantly accessible help desk within your app or game, which will simplify communication between you and your customers or players.
+Avoid this harsh sentence by providing an instantly accessible help desk within your app or game, which will simplify communication between you and your customers or players seeking support.
 You can offer an even better experience if the user doesn’t have to leave the app or game to connect with you.

 Phone and email are still critical communication channels for customer support.
 But in order to stay connected and retain customers, you need a more diverse approach.
 Omnichannel support gives businesses the chance to provide more personalized customer experiences and keep customer retention at high levels.
 And while you may offer support services on your website and Twitter page, if they’re not part of an interconnected, synergistic experience, you’re not serving your customers as well as you might.
 Each channel should complement the other, making for a support environment that meets your customers where they are.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.